pippinbarr/cart253-2019/modules/core-javascript-objects/core-javascript-objects.md

 let speed2 = 10;
 ```

-Getting kind of hard to read.
+Getting kind of hard to read...

 ---